carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/same-source-and-pick-up-addresses/README.md

 ## 📄 Description

-Ensure that the address of the event with `move-type` declared as `Pick-up` is the same address of the `SOURCE` participant homologation process and consider a 2km radius as the precision limit margin between the homologated and reported geolocations.
+Verify if the address of the participant identified in the OPEN or MOVE event with 'move-type' declared as 'Pick-up' or 'Shipment-request' is the same as the address declared for the participant pointed as SOURCE.

 ## 📂 Implementation